danoweibo/native-viewport-transitions/README.md

 | `flash` | Quick cross-fade between pages.
 Clean and fast. |
 | `card` | Incoming page slides up as a card stopping at 3% from the top, previous page scales down and gets rounded behind it. iOS sheet presentation. |

-All transitions support a `reverse` direction for back navigation.
+All transitions support a `reverse` direction for backward navigation.

 ---